 To get this on Google, Simply add a timestamp of each of the steps or chapters in your video, to your description.

 You can read more on the best practices for marking timestamps on YouTube here.

 Are you a video marketing expert?
 Take this quiz

 5. How can someone optimize for longer watch time?

-Here a few ways, we’ve been using to optimize our audience retention for longer watch-time:
+Here are a few ways, we’ve been using to optimize our audience retention for longer watch-time: